HomeResourcesAI Visibility vs. SEO

 Experience, Expertise, Authoritativeness, Trustworthiness — Google evaluates content quality holistically.

 The gap: Even businesses with strong traditional SEO often fail in AI search.
 Why?
 Because AI platforms don't just look at your Google rankings — they pull from their own training data, structured data sources, review platforms, and trusted third-party citations.
-A #1 Google ranking doesn't guarantee a single AI mention.
+A strong Google ranking does not automatically create an AI mention.

 How AI Visibility Works

-AI Visibility (also called AEO — Answer Engine Optimization, or GEO — Generative Engine Optimization) focuses on making your business the answer AI platforms give when users ask questions about your industry, services, and location.
+AI Visibility (also called AEO — Answer Engine Optimization, or GEO — Generative Engine Optimization) focuses on making your business easier for AI platforms to identify, verify, cite, and summarize when users ask questions about your industry, services, and location.

 AI platforms like ChatGPT and Perplexity build their answers from multiple layers: their base training data, real-time web retrieval, structured data sources, review platforms, and third-party citations.
-Getting cited requires showing up in all of these layers consistently.
+Citation eligibility improves when those layers tell the same story consistently.

 1